vovgou/DotNettyForUnity/README.md

 DotNetty is a port of [Netty](https://github.com/netty/netty), asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.

+This version is modified based on DotNetty's 0.7.2 version and is a customized version for the Unity development platform.
+It removes some dependent libraries and passes the test under IL2CPP.

 ## Use

 * Official releases are on [NuGet](https://www.nuget.org/packages?q=DotNetty).